BA (Hons)

 Fieldwork

-Students are required to undertake two weeks of compulsory fieldwork which takes place over the summer after Year 1.
-Students do the fieldwork at one of the Department's local research/ training projects.
+Students are required to undertake a period of compulsory fieldwork which takes place over the summer after Year 1.
+Students do the fieldwork at one of the School's local research/training projects.
 Local projects have no direct costs for student participants.

 Study Abroad